Agreement Terms & Conditions

 4.1 Content must be appropriate for all persons who have access to or are likely to access the Content in question.

-4.2 Content must not depict violence in an explicit, graphic or gratuitous manner.
+4.2 Content may not depict violence in an explicit, graphic or gratuitous manner.

-4.3 Content must not be pornographic or sexually explicit.
+4.3 Content may not be pornographic or sexually explicit.

 5. Factual accuracy

-5.1 Content must not be untrue, false, inaccurate or misleading.
+5.1 Content must not be intentionally untrue, false, inaccurate or misleading.

 5.2 Statements of fact contained in Content and relating to persons (legal or natural) must be true; and statements of opinion contained in Content and relating to persons (legal or natural) must be reasonable, be honestly held and indicate the basis of the opinion.